Kapendev/parin-website/pages/tour.md

 ```

 If everything is set up correctly,
+there should be some new files inside the folder.
+Three of them are particularly important:

+* source: Contains the source code of the game.
+* assets: Contains the assets of the game.
+* web: Used for exporting the game to the web.

-there should be an app.d file inside the generated source folder that looks like this:
+Additionally, an app.d is inside the source folder that looks like this:

 ```d
 import parin;